JoshHowardDev/vivre-360/README.md

 3. Front end functionality to search through existing foods and submit request for more data.
 4. Back end functionality to receive the request and query the DB for the food nutrients.
 5. Front end functionality to display food nutrients.
-6. Front end functionality to combine food items to create a recipe.
+6. Front end functionality to combine food items to create a dish.
 7. Back end functionality to add food to a Dishes database.
 8. Front end functionality to combine dishes into days.
 9. Back end functionality to save days to a Days database.
 10. Create users who have user IDs and save dishes and days with reference to that user.
 11. Refactor previous steps with users.

+# Refactor Steps
-12. Add "no results found" functionality in search.
+1. Add "no results found" functionality in search.
+2. Serve static files using express static.

 # Technical Hurdles
 1. I decided to implement a SQL database rather than a NoSQL database because the structure of the data is very unifrom, tracking the same nutritional info for each record.